-A time, the State of Maine requests one (1) Ford PI SUV's to be purchased for the Commercial Vehicle Unit, Troop K. The vehicles will be used by the Motor Carrier Inspectors & Trooper patrolling the corriders of Maine performing 100% MCSAP enforcement details and duties.
-The cost for the purchasing of the vehicles is based on the State's Current Delivery Order contract plus a 2% antisipated increase.
+The State of Maine requests three (3) Ford PI SUV's, and one (1) Nissan Rouge to be purchased for the Commercial Vehicle Unit, Troop K. The vehicles will be used by the Motor Carrier Inspectors & Trooper patrolling the corriders of Maine performing 100% MCSAP enforcement details and duties.
+The cost for the purchasing of the vehicles is based on the State's Current Delivery Order contract.
 The Troop K fleet consists of 36 vehicles that are replaced based on age/mileage as well as when specialty needs arise.